DINGDAMU/Network-wide-heavy-hitter-detection/README.md

     sudo python3 controller.py
    ```
 9. Go back to **mininet** terminal and run following command within 5s (5s is the time interval)
+   We set 10 time intervals in this case
     ```
     pingall
    ```